 A few weeks back I spent six days with the Kulawai Team on Taveuni, Fiji’s fourth-largest island.
-The group, consisting of NatureFiji-MareqetiViti staff, as well as volunteers and led by Vilikesa Masimbalavu, came here to search for the Kulawai.
-A bird that has not been since 1993 and which is endemic to Fiji.
+The group consisted of NatureFiji-MareqetiViti staff and volunteers and was led by Vilikesa Masimbalavu to search for the Kulawai.
+A bird that has not been seen since 1993 and which is endemic to Fiji.
 Will it not be found here during the next few years, it will have to be declared extinct.

-When I arrived on Taveuni, the team has already spent a few days there and had set up camp at an abandoned hut in the cloud forest on Taveuni’s eastern side.
-I came with quite an amount of gear (as usual) but the conditions made it very hard: almost constant rain and extremely muddy pathways (if they could be called that in the first place!) made my job – documenting the search – quite difficult.
+When I arrived on Taveuni, the team had already spent a few days there and had set up camp at an abandoned hut in the cloud forest on Taveuni’s eastern side.
+I came with quite an amount of gear (as usual) but the conditions in this region made working very hard: almost constant rain and extremely muddy pathways (if they could be called that in the first place!) made my job – documenting the search – quite difficult.

 Taveuni’s eastern side must be the rainiest place in the whole of Fiji: the south-easterly trade winds blow clouds right towards the mountain range where the clouds empty themselves.
-There is a reason why all the touristy places in Taveuni are located on the western side (and every time we drove over there teh rain almost magically turned into sunshine) and it is clearly the local weather patterns.
+There is a reason why all the touristy places in Taveuni are located on the western side (and every time we drove over there the rain almost magically turned into sunshine) and it is clearly the local weather patterns.

-When it wasn’t pouring we made our way through the thick cloud forest towards a ridge where teams of two positioned themselves for a few hours to document teh birds and calls they could identify.
+When it wasn’t pouring, we made our way through the thick cloud forest towards a ridge where teams of two positioned themselves for a few hours to document any birds and calls they could identify.
 Unfortunately, during much of the three-hour trek towards the ridge, it was raining and I had to keep my equipment in my waterproof bag.
-Jake, pone of the NatureFiji permanent staff, called me back to show me the Taveuni Silktail!
+Jake, part of the NatureFiji permanent staff, called me back to show me the Taveuni Silktail!
 Beautiful bird to see but I was a little bit disappointed not being able to photograph it and add it to my “Birds of Fiji” collection.

-We used the last remaining hours of my time with the team to interview Vilikesa for the before I was taken back to the airport to fly back to Viti Levu.
-Now, a few weeks later I completed the film I wanted to create fr NatureFiji.
+We used the last remaining hours of my time with the team to interview Vilikesa for the film before I was taken back to the airport to fly back to Viti Levu.
+Now, a few weeks later, I completed the film I wanted to create for NatureFiji.
 Have a look here: